The Georgia Gourd Society

 8. All entrants must allow photography of their work under the “fair use” doctrine.
 No copy or photograph of the work may be sold for profit without the consent of the artist.

-9. Entrants must be a member of the American Gourd Society or any state gourd society.
-If you are not a member and would like to enter a piece in competition, you must first join the Georgia Gourd Society and/or the American Gourd Society at the main information desk.
+10. Entrants must be a member of the Georgia Gourd Society.
+If you are not a member and would like to enter a piece in competition, you must first join the Georgia Gourd Society or pay a $5.00 entry fee per entry.
 Youth categories are exempt from this rule.

-11. All entry tags must be completed and attached to the gourd entry by 6:00 pm, Friday, of the show.
+12. All entry tags must be completed, attached to the gourd and entered into competition by 6:00 pm, Friday, September 27, 2019.

 The following section clarifies the quality standards for gourd preparation and presentation.
 Gourds not meeting these standards will likely receive a lower score.
 If you have an irregular technique or gourd, please leave a note for the judges using a 3x5 note card.